dport96/ITM352/morea/130.Assignment1/experience-Assignment1.md

 See [SmartPhoneProducts3t](../100.Objects-Arrays-I/experience-SmartPhoneProducts3.html) for an example of processing an invoice from an array of products and quantities or right-click on the above frame and view it's source for an example.
 You do not have to generate the invoice exactly in this way.
 You may generate the invoice page on the server (either directly or from a template), or generate it on the client (but you still must collect and validate the form POST data on the server).

-**NOTE for Spring 2021** You do not have to validate form POST data on the server.
-You do not have to POST the form (you may use GET).

 **IMPORTANT NOTE**
 You **may* use code from the above examples providing that you clearly specify a reference as code comments in the places where the code is used in your application.
 You *must* not use the same design for the interface and you do not want to copy the design for processing the form as it will *not* meet the requirements for this assignment.
 If you use code without providing a clear reference from any source, including code provided in class examples and labs, your assignment score will be severely penalized.
 If you copy the Assignment1 examples and just change the data and the images you will receive 0 points for the assignment.

 (7) When you have a fully functional store (products page and invoice), choose a site template and re-design your website.
-It is suggested you use a [W3 Schools template](https://www.w3schools.com/w3css/w3css_templates.asp), however you may use any template you wish (such as [Bootstrap Templates](https://www.w3schools.com/bootstrap/bootstrap_templates.asp)). **NOTE** You *may not* just copy the design in the Assignment1 examples or WODs and substitute your products/services.
+It is suggested you use a [W3 Schools template](https://www.w3schools.com/w3css/w3css_templates.asp), however you may use any template you wish (such as [Bootstrap Templates](https://www.w3schools.com/bootstrap/bootstrap_templates.asp)).

+**NOTE** You *may not* just copy the design in the Assignment1 examples or WODs and substitute your products/services.
 These do not use templates!
 Also the design is awful.

 **_Checklist:_**